 Bobby Jenkins, Esq. is a licensed attorney with over 25 years’ experience representing plaintiffs in personal injury cases.
 He is a member of the North Carolina State Bar and admitted to the U.S. District Court.

-- Over 25 years’ experience practicing personal injury law
+- Practicing personal injury law since 1992

 - Adjunct Professor at UNC School of Law